mzhengg/employee-rdbms/README.md

 ## Data Model

-I used an ER (entity relationship) diagram to model and design the relational database.
+I used an ER (entity relationship) diagram to build a logical model for the relational database.

 ![alt text](https://miro.medium.com/max/1168/1*QkIeA-uwU244QoG0jF3FBg.png)